OAIE/oaie-sketch/README.md

 - We want to maintain a focus on the code.
 - We want to facilitate writing better specs.
 - We want to make writing specs easier and give an easier learning curve.
-- We want to be as lightweight as possible.
+- We want to be as lightweight as possible (currently needs Vue, JS-YAML, jQuery, jQuery UI - help on removing jQuery appreciated!).
 - We want to keep the dependency to libraries as low as possible.